 Students also got to experience one of the liveliest cities in the world by visiting ancient places such as Segovia from the Roman Days; Salamanca, one of the oldest universities in Europe; Avila, the medieval world city; and more.

-Kim plans to study in Bali, Indonesia, with John Jay College of Criminal Justice during the Summer 2015 semester, taking courses in her major, Psychology.
+During the 2016 Fall semester, Kim will be studying in Amsterdam.
+Previously, Kim studied in Bali, Indonesia, with John Jay College of Criminal Justice during the Summer 2015 semester, taking courses in her major, Psychology.

-The Bali program focuses on what it means to be a person, considering gender and sexuality, and how success/failure, well-being/illness and healing are understood in the Balinese context.
-Field activities and day trips are included.
+The Bali program focused on what it means to be a person, considering gender and sexuality, and how success/failure, well-being/illness and healing are understood in the Balinese context.
+Field activities and day trips were included.

 Maureen will study Contemporary British Drama in London during Summer 2015.
 This four-week course explores the diversity of theatrical offerings in London, aiming to give students a wide-ranging, diverse and historically rich understanding of British theatre as it is practiced today in both traditional and experimental venues.